-The recipe I’m sharing today has been in our family for many years.
+My recipe for Crab Stew has been in our family for many years.
 My cousin used to come and stay with us during the week way back in the mid 1980’s.
 He worked in our city but lived a few hours away.
 We didn’t mind, he was extremely easy to get along with and he was also a good cook.
-I wasn’t complaining!
+He was always a pleasure to spend time with.
 The original recipe that Danny made did not include the Old Bay seasoning, I added that later but the basic ingredients were his recipe.
-It has become a family favorite and one of the most requested meals in our home.
+It has become a family favorite and one we always look forward to.

 Crabmeat Stew is one of those wonderful one pot hearty meals perfect for fall and winter.

-PREP TIP: Pour the crabmeat into a colander to drain and remove the paper wrapping.
+Pour the crabmeat into a colander to drain and remove the paper wrapping.
 Some cans will have the paper wrapping and some will not.
-I have no idea why that is.
+Allow the crabmeat to drain completely.

 No matter if you prefer your Crabmeat Stew in an old fashioned bowl with a handle or a more traditional bowl, one thing is for certain, you will enjoy it!